rackerlabs/repose/repose-aggregator/tests/release-verification/README.md

 `gradle :repose-aggregator:tests:release-verification:vagrantSmokeTest -Prelease-version=7.3.7.1 -Pconfig-dir=/Fully/Qualified/Path/repose/repose-aggregator/tests/release-verification/src/config_7`

 # Repose As A Sandbox
+A sandbox can be started in either Docker or Vagrant.

+To start the Docker sandbox, run the `buildDebImage` or `buildRpmImage` task with the desired properties.
+Once the Docker image has been built, a shell session can be started within the container to enable open access.
+The easiest way to do so is to override the Docker `CMD` instruction by providing a command when invoking Docker run.
+For example, the following command may be used:
+`docker run -ti repose:deb-release-verification /bin/bash`
+To debug the instance of Repose running in the sandbox, connect a remote debugger to the port mapped by docker to the exposed JDWP port.
+So if the Docker container was started with
+`docker run -p 127.0.0.1:18028:10037 -t repose:deb-release-verification tail -f /var/log/repose.log`
+then a debugger can be connected to the localhost on port 18038.
+Note that we overrode the Docker `CMD` instruction with `tail -f /var/log/repose.log` to keep the Docker container running.

 To start the sandbox, run the `vagrantUpDeb` or `vagrantUpRpm` task with the desired properties.
 Once the sandbox is running, the environment can be accessed directly by running the `vagrant ssh` command from the